 The fire service elements of OPE will also help enable other projects by freeing up strategic sites that will allow partner organisations to deliver regeneration and housing, and to create new jobs.

-All of these proposed WSFRS projects are at an early stage and any fire station relocation will be subject to public consultation.
-These will include:
+All of the proposed WSFRS projects are in development with feasibility and viability studies progressing.
+Any fire station relocation will be subject to public consultation, to include: